yaoleksa/serverless-shortlinker-API/README.md

 The **token** you have to put in the request header as an **Authorization** property in the following format: Bearer *your_token*

 ## Proper request body and header
-When you post new url item to database you should construct proper body and header of request.
-As mentioned above it's criticaly important to add headers' *Authorization* in the next format:
+When you post a new url item to the database you should construct the proper body and header of the request.
+As mentioned above it's critically important to add headers' Authorization in the next format:
 ***
 <pre>{
     Authorization: Bearer YOUR_TOKEN RETRIEVED AT THE PREVIOUS STEP